S3RG101/invaders/README.md

 ```
 pip install -r requirements.txt
 ```
+## Running the game
-To run the program, use the command
+To run the game, use the command
 ```
 python invaders
 ```